zemogle/public-site/content/videos.md

 +++
-date = "2015-08-08T16:27:42+01:00"
+date = "2015-08-23T15:46:47+01:00"
 draft = false
-title = "Videos of Me"
+title = "Videos"
-[menu.main]
-name = "Videos of Me"
-weight = 4
 +++

-I regularly give public and scientific talks.
-Here are a few of my favourites and others which I've made (about science) for fun.

-## Astronomy on Tap, Santa Barbara
-*Jack Photon: a story of light*
-I wrote this story for a Science Storytelling event in Cardiff in April 2016.
-[This recording was made when I performed the story of Jack Photon](https://youtu.be/UF7ioBvU3_0?t=1h2m18s) again in July 2016 in California.

-## TEDxCardiff
-*Intelligent Robots and the Story of Light*
+I like making videos for science communication purposes.
+Here are some that I'm proud of in some way.
+You can see the rest on my [YouTube Channel](https://www.youtube.com/user/zemogle/videos).

+## A day in the life of a physics Student
-<iframe width="560" height="315" src="https://www.youtube.com/embed/sXYzQ2aLesE" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SVa2TTLPfjI" frameborder="0" allowfullscreen></iframe>

-## Science of Doctor Who
+I agreed to make this promotional video for [Cardiff University, School of Physics and Astronomy](http://www.astro.cf.ac.uk).
+It features a typical day for one of our 3rd year students.

+## Herschel and Planck launch
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1FrLoJwWBtE" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/P0daasNF40Y" frameborder="0" allowfullscreen></iframe>
-St Louis Science Centre invited me to give to talk on the Science of Doctor Who in Sept 2014.
-As a massive Doctor Who fan, I was delighted to accept!

-## Python and Robotic Telescopes
+[Herschel](http://herschel.cf.ac.uk) and [Planck](http://planck.cf.ac.uk) are two amazing astronomical observatories launched in 2009.
+They have revolutionary technology on board to observe the coldest things in the Universe and the afterglow of the Big Bang.
+Many people at Cardiff University worked on them, so there was a big party for the launch.

+## Cut-out Planck model
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XT2t8diakPo" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/20783781" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
-A conference talk in the Lorentz Centre workshop about how we use Python at LCOGT, Python in Astronomy, in April 2015.

-## Ignite Cardiff
+In 2011, [Stuart Lowe](http://strudel.org.uk) made a cut-out model of the [Planck satellite](http://planck.cf.ac.uk/education/model).
+I made this time-lapse of him making the model.

+## Teapots from Space
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5H2Ak-1cIc0" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1X15F_l9f6o" frameborder="0" allowfullscreen></iframe>
-Ignite Cardiff is a series of Pecha Kucha style (5 mins, 20 slides with the slides autoadvancing every 15s) talks on a variety of different subjects to an audience in a Cardiff pub.
-I gave this talk, entitled "Telescopes in Strange Places".
+In 2008, Jon Yardley and I made 4 episodes of [Teapots from Space](http://lcogt.net/teapotsfromspace/).
+It was supposed to be in the style of 1950s sci-fi crossed with satirical documentary.
+I'll let you judge for yourself.

-## Bright Club
+## .Astronomy 2
-<iframe width="560" height="315" src="https://www.youtube.com/embed/EKFubHZu7v4" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PcuKzctC_Ms" frameborder="0" allowfullscreen></iframe>
-This is a stand-up comedy set about being a science geek, I did back in Nov 2011.
-Be warned, there is a little bit of naughty language at the start.
+As part of a Hack Day, I made this video about what [.Astronomy conference series](http://dotastronomy.com) meant to people.